 A visit to Crystal Cove State Park immediately draws a sense of wonder and magic.
 With its crisp blue waters, rocky caves, and backcountry hills – this Southern California gem right in the heart of Laguna Beach is as magical as its name suggests.

-This California State Park has over 3 miles of Southern California’s world famous white sand beaches, 2,400 acres of rolling backcountry hills with views of the shoreline, plus offshore underwater areas for tide pool exploration and more marine life experiences.
-Yes, this Orange County protected area that boasts of wide open public spaces and natural untouched and undeveloped seashore is truly magical.
+This California State Park has over 3 miles of Southern California’s world famous sandy beaches, 2,400 acres of rolling backcountry hills with views of the shoreline, plus offshore underwater areas for tide pool exploration and more marine life experiences.
+Yes, this Orange County protected area that boasts wide open public spaces and natural, untouched, and undeveloped seashore is truly magical.

 Crystal Cove History

 Long before the Spanish Missionaries arrived at this patch of the California Coast, the Gabrielino and Juaneno indigenous peoples called this territory home.
 Here they fished the deep waters of the Channel Islands in large, wooden plank vessels for food, gathered acorns to pound into paste with mortar and pestle, and lived in community villages along the coastline.
 But in 1769 when colonizers came to set roots; this tribal life drastically changed much like the rest of the New World.

 Flash forward 200 plus years to the 1920s and you come upon a much different Crystal Cove.
 When looking out upon the shoreline, movie cameras, actors and actresses, and a sprinkling of tents as the first feature film to be filmed here, Treasure Island, was being captured.
 Quaint beach cottages would be built as Japanese farmers began planting hundreds of crops on the hillside.
 The 1950s brought the peak of tourism to the area and the El Moro Beach Trailer Park was established into a permanent mobile home facility in 1956.